 To enable law enforcement agencies to protect public safety, governments sometimes require access to digital information, including data stored in the cloud.
 However, in doing so, they can undermine public trust in cloud computing.

-- Allow access to digital information only pursuant to lawful process.
+Allow access to digital information only pursuant to lawful process.
 Any framework regulating a government’s ability to access digital information stored with technology providers must begin by recognizing the general principle that all access should be pursuant to the rule of law.

-- Authorize disclosure in emergencies.
+Authorize disclosure in emergencies.
 Although governments should only be permitted to access digital information stored in the cloud through lawful process, narrow exceptions may be appropriate for emergency situations, such as when there is a reasonable, good faith basis to believe that access is needed to avoid death or serious physical injury.
 Such an exception can be especially crucial when law enforcement agencies face an ongoing emergency.
 Though the occasions when this type of exception are required are likely to remain relatively rare (as evidenced by Microsoft’s annual transparency report, which includes the number of emergency requests it receives by country), such exceptions can save lives.

-- User notice.
+Provide user notice.
 Except in limited cases, individuals and organizations have a right to know when governments access their digital information.
-Secrecy should be the exception not the rule.
+Secrecy should be the exception, not the rule.
 When secrecy is required, investigators should make their case to an independent authority, such as a judge.
 Governments should be required to provide case-specific facts to justify any limitations on the cloud provider’s ability to notify its customers of the request.
 And, just as important, any nondisclosure obligations imposed on a cloud provider should be limited in duration and scope to the narrowly defined objectives of the specific investigation.
 When necessary, cloud providers should be permitted to challenge these orders to ensure that governments operate within the law.
 Though it remains inadequate and in need of significant improvement, U.S. law that governs the issuance of gag orders in criminal cases is better than analogous laws in many other countries.

 Respect international borders and sovereignty.
-The lack of modernized laws and international frameworks for accessing digital evidence and the increase in unilateral actions by law enforcement agencies to seize information stored outside their border threatens to erode consumer trust and is creating difficult legal situations for companies that provide cloud services.
+The lack of modernized laws and international frameworks for accessing digital evidence and the increase in unilateral actions by law enforcement agencies to seize information stored outside their border threaten to erode consumer trust and are creating difficult legal situations for companies that provide cloud services.
 The existing mutual legal assistance process should be modernized and streamlined to ensure that it can continue to serve its purpose in a modern world.
-To do that, governments should develop a system that empowers law enforcement agencies to combat the many threats we face today, from terrorism to cybersecurity, while strengthening global protections for human rights and privacy, and promoting the free flow of information.
+To do that, governments should develop a system that empowers law enforcement agencies to combat the many threats we face today, from terrorism to cybersecurity, while strengthening global protections for human rights and privacy and promoting the free flow of information.
 Important work is already being done in this area by academics and a small number of governments seeking to develop a model that can be widely replicated.

-- Promote trust through security..
+Promote trust through security.
 In recent years, law enforcement agencies have argued that encryption impedes legitimate investigations by putting encrypted information beyond their reach.
 However, some of the proposed solutions to this issue — from weakening encryption algorithms to mandating that governments be provided with encryption keys — raise significant concerns.
 Encryption plays an important role in protecting private data from hackers and other malicious actors.
 Regulatory or legal reforms in this area must not undermine security, an essential element of users’ trust in technology.

 Evidence and further reading